themesberg/flowbite/content/getting-started/phoenix.md

 nextLink: getting-started/django/
 ---

-[Phoenix](https://www.phoenixframework.org/) is a popular open-source web development framework based on the Elixir programming language that leverages the Model-View-Controller (MVC) architecture and it can be a viable alternative compared to oth er back-end framework languages such as Ruby on Rails, Django or even Flask.
+[Phoenix](https://www.phoenixframework.org/) is a popular open-source web development framework based on the Elixir programming language that leverages the Model-View-Controller (MVC) architecture and it can be a viable alternative compared to other back-end framework languages such as Ruby on Rails, Django, or even Flask.

-The Phoenix framework and the Elixir programming language is used by a quite a few well established companies and websites such as Pinterest, Moz, Financial Times, Toyota, and even Discord.
+The Phoenix framework and the Elixir programming language are used by quite a few well-established companies and websites such as Pinterest, Moz, Financial Times, Toyota, and even Discord.

-By following this guide you will learn how to create a new Phoenix project powered by Elixir, install and set up the Tailwind CSS framework and finally install Flowbite to leverage the open-source UI components.
+By following this guide you will learn how to create a new Phoenix project powered by Elixir, install and set up the Tailwind CSS framework, and finally install Flowbite to leverage the open-source UI components.

 ## Requirements